Colarein/smartTemp/proposal_template.md

 TODO: Write a list of things you propose to use in your work.
 This can be hardware, programming languages etc.

 Write a script which uses the command line to turn ping google weather every mooning at 6am and updates the website with the weather of the day.
+These Scripts will be linked to a smartbot which is a device that makes any switch such as a light switch or the heating switch a smart switch.

-Have 3 programmes to take certain actions which will be depending on the time:
+Have 3 programmes/schedules to take certain actions which will be depending on the time:

 6am - 7am Morning Call Wake Up: Reads in the temperature at 6am and if temp is 8-14 degrees activates heatign at 6.30am and turns it off at 7am.
 If temps is 8 degrees or lower turns on heating at 6am instead or perhaps once the desired internal house temperature has been reached.